Carrie Underwood Honored With Prestigious Award After Huge Career Milestone

 “Thank you so much BMI for everything that you have done for me and my music,” Carrie then added after receiving her latest award.

-But it wasn’t just another award that Carrie received during the Las Vegas event.
+However, it wasn’t just another award that Carrie received during the Las Vegas event.

 Underwood was also presented with a huge nine BMI “Million-Air” Certificates during the dinner in Sin City, which are awarded to songwriters like Carrie to acknowledge songs that have reached the incredible milestone of at least one million spins on radio.

-Carrie added to her existing five “Million-Air” Awards with an acknowledgement of 12 million more spins of her hits on the radio, meaning Underwood now has 14 BMI “Million-Air” certificates to her name and more than 18 million radio spins for her hits she’s co-written.
+Carrie added to her existing five “Million-Air” Awards with an acknowledgment of 12 million more spins of her hits on the radio, meaning Underwood now has 14 BMI “Million-Air” certificates to her name and more than 18 million radio spins for her hits she’s co-written.

-And it looks like those millions radio spins are only set to grow.
+Moreover, it looks like those millions of radio spins are only set to grow.

 Carrie Underwood’s big achievement comes just weeks after Underwood confirmed that she is getting to work on a new album, which will serve as the follow-up to her 2015 release Storyteller.